KshKnsl/Leetcode-AutoTicker/README.md

 1. Clone or download this repository
 2. Go to `chrome://extensions` in your browser
 3. Enable Developer Mode
-4. Click "Load unpacked" and select the `chrome-extension` folder
+4. Click "Load unpacked" and select the folder

 ### Usage